grumpycoders/iec-60908/README.md

 However, this is already something that the DSP of a CD player has to do when decoding a bitstream.
-It turns out that the DSP of a [PlayStation console](https://en.wikipedia.org/wiki/PlayStation_(console)) has debugging pins with the raw NRZ-I encoded bistream, and the recovered clock, named "ASYO" and "XPLCK" respectively:
+It turns out that the DSP of a [PlayStation console](https://en.wikipedia.org/wiki/PlayStation_(console)) has debugging pins with the raw NRZ-I encoded bitstream, and the recovered clock, named "ASYO" and "XPLCK" respectively:

 ![A picture of a PS1 motherboard, with the debug pads for the pins ASYO and XPLCK marked.](images/dsp-pinout.png)